agentsea/tide-ui/README.md

 However, for many use-cases, it's not necessary for a model to be performant in **any** UI, but, rather, in a specific UI.
 For examples, someone looking for flights might be satisfied with a model that performs well on the Google Flights UI.

 This project explores a pipeline to improve click models on specific UIs.
+For a full report see [this](./REPORT.md).

 ## Data